Spotlight Lucky 15: four horses to back on Sunday

 - Nap of the day: best horse racing tips for the day's three meetings

-- Ripon Placepot perm: Tom Segal's selections for Sunday's £50,000 guaranteed pool
+- 'She has the standout bit of form in the field' - Harry Wilson's tips for every race at Pontefract on ITV4 on Sunday

-- The Punt Acca: Harry Wilson's three horse racing tips at Leicester and Ripon on Sunday
+- The Punt Acca: Harry Wilson's three horse racing tips from Pontefract on Sunday

 - Sunday's free racing tips: four horses to consider putting in your multiple bets